Newstead, Nottinghamshire

 Newstead is a village and civil parish in Nottinghamshire, England in the borough of Gedling.
 It is situated between the city of Nottingham and the towns of Kirkby-in-Ashfield, Sutton-in-Ashfield and Hucknall.

 A former coal mining village, and previously called Newstead Colliery Village.
 Lord Byron, the poet, lived at nearby Newstead Abbey.
 The parish is part of Nottinghamshire's Hidden Valleys.
-It has a population of 1,194, increasing to 1,312 at the 2011 census.
+It had at the 2001 census a population of 1,194, increasing to 1,312 at the 2011 census, and 1,333 at the 2021 census.

 Newstead Primary School is a state run primary school for children aged 5 to 11.

 Newstead railway station is on the Robin Hood Line, which runs from Nottingham to Worksop.

 Newstead Colliery Village

-The colliery village was built at Newstead in the late-19th century for miners at Newstead and Annesley Collieries.
+The colliery village was built at Newstead in the late-19th century for miners at Newstead and Annesley collieries.
 Newstead Colliery operated between 1874 and 1987.

 The former mining location has now been redeveloped into a nature reserve and business park.
 Hazelford Way Industrial Estate is home to several large companies including Bunches Florapost; Badgemaster; and Leivers and Millership.

+Newstead Abbey

+This is situated amongst parkland to the east of the village, and was formerly an Augustinian priory.
+Converted to a domestic home following the Dissolution of the Monasteries, it was the ancestral home of Lord Byron.
+It is now a museum and events venue.